 Log into your BTCPay server as root.

 sudo su -

 - Set up WooCommerce variables.
-You can add optional variables as well.
+You can add optional variables (opens new window) as well.

 export BTCPAYGEN_ADDITIONAL_FRAGMENTS="$BTCPAYGEN_ADDITIONAL_FRAGMENTS;opt-add-woocommerce" export WOOCOMMERCE_HOST="yourstoredomain.com"